 “When we do this, we make space for ancestral wisdom to come forward.
 When several people do this, we see collective social justice.
 Social justice comes from grief.
 It’s a movement that happening right now.”

 Her numerous successes and the impact of her work have been sadly marred by racism.
 “There was so much of it in the community,” Belinda says.
 “I’ve been assaulted at work by people who were angry that I was ‘bringing the effing Indians out’.
 People petitioned to remove a community garden behind my house, claiming that speeding cars made it unsafe.
 (The claims were false.)
 The racism became so blatant that Indigenous people stopped coming out.
 They weren’t feeling safe anymore.
 When I asked for help, my employer asked me to take a personal leave from my job.”

 “Once I was gone, my work was whitewashed – all the Indigenous content was erased from it.
 Unfortunately, this happens all the time.”

-Today, Belinda bases all of her work on principles that slowly and surely decolonize spaces, and uncovers and dismantles the white colonial structures and systems that perpetuate systemic violence.
+Today, Belinda bases all of her work on principles that slowly and surely decolonize spaces, and dismantles the white colonial structures and systems that perpetuate systemic violence.